MicrochipTech/unicens-linux-daemon/cfg/README.md

 ```
 **2.1) Bandwidth calculation**

-The attribute AsyncBandwidth in the previous example is mandatory.
+The attribute AsyncBandwidth in the example above is mandatory.
 It specifies how fast the Ethernet channel on INICnet shall be.
 The value specified is in Bytes within 48kHz.
 So in the example above, this would mean

 > 80 Bytes \* 48000 1/s = 3,84 MByte/s

 > 3,84 MByte/s \* 8 Bit/Byte = 30,72 MBit/s

 Note the total network bandwidth limit for both INICnet speed grades: